|

 Park |

-NB to PEI.
-On his
+to PEI.
+George Park recalled his

-Professional races across the Strait: I swam from Cape Tormentine to Borden, Prince Edward
+participation in one of the Professional races across the Strait: I swam from Cape Tormentine

-Island, four major rip tides and thousands of jellyfish, the toughest nine
+to Borden, Prince Edward Island, four major rip tides and thousands of

-miles I had ever raced.
-The jellyfish there are a variety that sting but are not as
+jellyfish, the toughest nine miles I had ever raced.
+The jellyfish there are a variety that

-bad as some others I have experienced.
-They were in patches about 50 yards
+sting but are not as bad as some others I have experienced.
+They were in

-across and 100 yards in length and I went through several of these patches.
-I
+patches about 50 yards across and 100 yards in length and I went through

-was stung all over my body.
-Half way through the race due to the stings I started
+several of these patches.
+I was stung all over my body.
+Half way through the race due to the

-seeing things.
-Every time I looked at the side of my attending boat I saw
+stings I started seeing things.
+Every time I looked at the side of my

-bacon and eggs.
-The most disappointing thing about this swim was as I walked
+attending boat I saw bacon and eggs.
+The most disappointing thing about this

-out of the water after finishing, someone walked up to me and handed me a dry
+swim was as I walked out of the water after finishing, someone walked up to

-tasteless ham sandwich, but all I wanted was the bacon and eggs that I saw on
+me and handed me a dry tasteless ham sandwich, but all I wanted was the bacon

-the side of the boat.
-After the race was over and the prize money was given out,
+and eggs that I saw on the side of the boat.
+After the race was over and the prize

-I was on the search for a restaurant that would make me bacon and eggs and
+money was given out, I was on the search for a restaurant that would make me

-found one who did.
-For about a week after that when swimming I could see
+bacon and eggs and found one who did.
+For about a week after that when

-jellyfish tentacles whenever my face was in the water.... even though I was
+swimming I could see jellyfish tentacles whenever my face was in the

-swimming in Lake Ontario - no jellyfish there just lamprey eels. |
+water.... even though I was swimming in Lake Ontario - no jellyfish there

 6 |